Skip to main content Skip to secondary navigation

 • What's Schiff house like?
 First, your student staff will be some of the first people you will meet when you arrive, and they are incredible.

-• Sigma Phi Epsilon members.
-Credit: stanford.sigep.org
+• Sigma Phi Epsilon exterior.
+Credit: Residential and Dining Enterprises

 • Soto is located on the east side of campus, in the community of houses known together as Wilbur Hall.